cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture12B.md

 Let's then consider the distribution of molecular velocities associated with the kinetic energy, $K(\textbf{v}^N)$, since this term in the total energy is independent of the potential energy term.
-As in our derivation of the [ideal gas partition function](Lecture6), we will consider a system of $N$ particles at constant number, volume, and temperature ($NVT$) such that the system is described by the {term}`canonical ensemble`.
-Previously, we considered the translational energies related to quantum mechanical effects.
-Here, we look at the purely classical distribution of particle velocities instead as a separate term.
 We can write the kinetic energy of particle $i$ as:

 $$\begin{aligned}
 K(\textbf{v}_i) = \frac{1}{2}m\textbf{v}_i \cdot \textbf{v}_i = \frac{1}{2}mv^2
 \end{aligned}$$

 Here, the speed $v$ is the magnitude of the velocity vector,
 $\textbf{v}_i$.
 Now, we ask the probability that a